quicwg/base-drafts/draft-ietf-quic-http.md

 The same server push can be associated with additional client requests using a DUPLICATE_PUSH frame (see {{frame-duplicate-push}}).
 Ordering of a DUPLICATE_PUSH in relation to certain parts of the response is similarly important.
-Due to reordering, DUPLICATE_PUSH frames can arrive before the corresponding PUSH_PROMISE frame, in which case the request headers of the push would not be immediately available.
-Clients that receive a DUPLICATE_PUSH frame for an as-yet-unknown Push ID can either delay generating new requests for content referenced following the DUPLICATE_PUSH frame until the request headers become available, or can initiate requests for discovered resources and cancel the requests if the requested resource is already being pushed.

 When a server later fulfills a promise, the server push response is conveyed on a push stream (see {{push-streams}}).
 The push stream identifies the Push ID of the promise that it fulfills, then contains a response to the promised request using the same format described for responses in {{request-response}}.

-Due to reordering, data on a push stream can arrive before the corresponding PUSH_PROMISE, in which case both the associated client request and the pushed request headers are unknown.
-Clients that receive a new push stream with an as-yet-unknown Push ID can buffer the stream data in expectation of the matching PUSH_PROMISE.
-A client can use stream flow control (see section 4.1 of
-{{QUIC-TRANSPORT}}) to limit the amount of data a server may commit to the pushed stream.
+Due to reordering, DUPLICATE_PUSH frames or push stream data can arrive before the corresponding PUSH_PROMISE frame.
+When a client receives a DUPLICATE_PUSH frame for an as-yet-unknown Push ID, the request headers of the push are not immediately available.
+The client can either delay generating new requests for content referenced following the DUPLICATE_PUSH frame until the request headers become available, or can initiate requests for discovered resources and cancel the requests if the requested resource is already being pushed.
+When a client receives a new push stream with an as-yet-unknown Push ID, both the associated client request and the pushed request headers are unknown.
+The client can buffer the stream data in expectation of the matching PUSH_PROMISE.
+The client can use stream flow control (see section 4.1 of {{QUIC-TRANSPORT}}) to limit the amount of data a server may commit to the pushed stream.

 If a promised server push is not needed by the client, the client SHOULD send a CANCEL_PUSH frame.
 If the push stream is already open or opens after sending the